Excel VBA Do Loop

 We can also exit the loop while the condition is still TRUE only.
 For example, take the above data here as well.

-Assume you don’t want to do the full calculation, but you only need to calculate the first 5 rows of profit, and as soon as it reaches the 6th row, you want to come out of the loop.
-This can be done by using the IF function in excel.
+Assume you do not want to do the full calculation, but you only need to calculate the first 5 rows of profit, and as soon as it reaches the 6th row, you want to come out of the Loop.
+We can do this by using the IF function in excel.
 The below code includes the exit statement.

 Code: